Tips for Giving and Receiving Reviews

 Be generous (but honest).

 Remember, we are all here to help one another, not destroy what we have worked so hard to create.
-We ask all our reviewers to leave honest feedback, but also to consider bumping the ‘star rating’ up a level if they feel the book deserves it.
-All we ask is that the review justifies the grading.
+We ask all our reviewers to leave honest feedback on the books they read, but also to consider the author's feelings when submitting a review to Amazon and Goodreads.
+All reviews should have a minimum rating of three stars and the content should be kind, constructive, and supportive.

 Be timely.